×

 Some other imaging tests used are:

-• MRI
+• MRI.

-• CT scan
+• CT scan.

-• Single-photon emission computerized tomography (SPECT) scan
+• Single-photon emission computerized tomography (SPECT) scan.

-• Positron emission tomography (PET) scan
+• Positron emission tomography (PET) scan.

-Treatment
+Treatment Options

 Treatment of epilepsy is based on the severity of the symptoms you are facing.
 Treatment may include:

-• Antiepileptic drugs: can reduce or even eliminate the number of seizures, but they should be taken exactly as prescribed by your doctor.
+• Antiepileptic drugs: Can reduce or even eliminate the number of seizures, but they should be taken exactly as prescribed by your doctor.

-• Vagus nerve stimulator: electrically stimulates the nerve going through your neck and prevents seizures.
+• Vagus nerve stimulator: Electrically stimulates the nerve going through your neck and prevents seizures.

-• Switching to a ketogenic diet: it is effective for people who do not respond to medicines.
+• Switching to a ketogenic diet: It is effective for people who do not respond to medicines.

-• Brain surgery: another option in which the affected area of the brain is removed or altered.
+• Brain surgery: Another option in which the affected area of the brain is removed or altered.

 When to Visit a Doctor